'Utterly tragic': Newborn's death and why dialling 0800 was a factor - coroner

 • It was not clearly conveyed to St John that there was a life-threatening emergency situation.

-After Evana-Jade was born, she was placed on her mother's chest in a birthing pool at the unit.
+After the baby girl was born, she was placed on her mother's chest in a birthing pool at the unit.

-Mother and baby remained there for about 20 minutes before the mum moved on to a bed to deliver the placenta, still with Evana-Jade on her chest.
+Mother and baby remained there for about 20 minutes before the mum moved on to a bed to deliver the placenta, still with the baby on her chest.

 The lead maternity carer [LMC] then placed a hat on the baby and got a warm towel for her, and a blanket to put over the pair.

-The midwife's continued assessment of Evana-Jade's position and colour revealed no cause for concern, so she left the room briefly to prepare a snack for the parents.
+The midwife's continued assessment of the baby's position and colour revealed no cause for concern, so she left the room briefly to prepare a snack for the parents.

 After that, when all appeared well, she left the room again to complete some paperwork.

-When the midwife returned, the baby's parents expressed concern that Evana-Jade sounded "wheezy".
+When the midwife returned, the baby's parents expressed concern that she sounded "wheezy".

-The midwife discovered Evana-Jade's skin tone had paled dramatically, and that she appeared to be having trouble breathing.
+The midwife discovered the baby's skin tone had paled dramatically, and that she appeared to be having trouble breathing.

 Staff began resuscitation procedures, and an ambulance was called using an 0800 professional healthcare line.